-After a median follow-up of 38 months (range not provided), the median PFS was 41 months in arm A, but was not reached in either ibrutinib-containing arms.
-Rates of 2-year PFS also were higher in the ibrutinib-containing arms: 74 percent in arm A, 87 percent in arm B, and 88 percent in arm C. This translated to a lower risk of disease progression or death in both ibrutinib-containing arms (hazard ratio [HR] = 0.39 for arm A vs. arm B and 0.38 for arm A vs. arm C; p<0.001 for both).
+After a median follow-up of 38 months (range not provided), the median PFS was 41 months in arm A but was not reached in either ibrutinib-containing arm.
+Rates of two-year PFS also were higher in the ibrutinib-containing arms: 74 percent in arm A, 87 percent in arm B, and 88 percent in arm C. This translated to a lower risk of disease progression or death in both ibrutinib-containing arms (hazard ratio = 0.39 for arm A vs. arm B and 0.38 for arm A vs. arm C; p<0.001 for both).

-Dr. Woyach noted that, at the time of presentation, there were no significant differences in overall survival (OS) among the treatment (p=0.87) and that median OS has not been reached for any arm, “likely due to the relatively short follow-up and crossover design” of the study, she noted.
+Dr. Woyach noted that, at the time of presentation, there were no significant differences in overall survival (OS) among the treatment arms (p=0.87) and that median OS was not reached for any arm, “likely due to the relatively short follow-up and crossover design” of the study, she noted.

 When the authors compared outcomes in patients enrolled in arms B and C, they found that the addition of rituximab did not significantly improve response or survival rates, compared with ibrutinib alone.
-When asked if there was a patient population who might benefit with ibrutinib plus rituximab, Dr. Woyach said, “all the data suggest that there probably are not patients – especially in the older population – who would benefit from the combination.”
+When asked if there was a patient population that might benefit from ibrutinib plus rituximab, Dr. Woyach commented, “all the data suggest that there probably are not patients – especially in the older population – who would benefit from the combination.”
 However, she added anecdotally that those with autoimmune hemolytic anemia or with a higher white blood cell count might be candidates for this approach.

-Grade ≥3 hematologic adverse events (AEs), including anemia, neutropenia, and thrombocytopenia were more common in the BR group (61%) compared with the ibrutinib-alone or ibrutinib-rituximab group (41% and 38%, respectively).
+Grade ≥3 hematologic adverse events (AEs), including anemia, neutropenia, and thrombocytopenia, were more common in the BR group (61%) compared with the ibrutinib-alone or ibrutinib-rituximab group (41% and 38%, respectively; p<0.001).
 However, grade ≥3 non-hematologic AEs were more prevalent in the ibrutinib-containing arms (74% for both), compared with the BR group (63%)